devpi/devpi/doc/index.rst

 If you aim for a company wide setup, checkout :doc:`quickstart-server`.

-For step by step introduction to devpi, please refer to the :ref:`userman_index`
+For step by step introduction to devpi, please refer to the :ref:`userman_index` For integration and triggering of Jenkins jobs from devpi, see :doc:`jenkins`.

 **Compatibility: Windows/Python2.7, Linux/Python2.6,2.7, OSX/Python2.6/2.7**